KamiKillertO/vscode-colorize/README.md

 ### colorize.enable_search_variables _BOOLEAN_ _default: true

-By default colorize read and parse all files, in your workspace, that are targeted by the settings [colorize.languages](colorizelanguages), [colorize.include](#colorizeinclude), [colorize.exlude](#colorizeexclude) and [colorize.files_extensions](##deprecated-colorizefiles_extensions-array)) and extract all variables.
+By default colorize read and parse all files, in your workspace, that are targeted by the settings [colorize.languages](#colorizelanguages), [colorize.include](#colorizeinclude), and [colorize.exlude](#colorizeexclude) to extract extract all variables.
 Thanks to this behavior all variables will have colored background even if you never open the file containing the declaration. _⚠️ This setting can slown down vscode at opening_

 ### colorize.languages _ARRAY_